puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 resource relationships.

 So what are chaining arrows good for?
-Unlike metaparameters, chaining arrows aren't embedded in a specific resource declaration, which means that you can use them between resource references, arrays of resource references, and resource collectors to concisely and dynamically create one-to-many or many-to-many dependency relationships among groups of resources.
+Unlike metaparameters, chaining arrows aren't embedded in a specific resource declaration.
+This means that you can place chaining arrows between resource references, arrays of resource references, and resource collectors to concisely and dynamically create one-to-many or many-to-many dependency relationships among groups of resources.

 ## Autorequires